Reflex hammer

-A reflex hammer is a medical instrument used by practitioners to test deep tendon reflexes.
+A reflex hammer is a medical instrument used by practitioners to test deep tendon reflexes, the best known possibly being the patellar reflex.
 Testing for reflexes is an important part of the neurological physical examination in order to detect abnormalities in the central or peripheral nervous system.

 Reflex hammers can also be used for chest percussion.

 Models of reflex hammer

 Prior to the development of specialized reflex hammers, hammers specific for percussion of the chest were used to elicit reflexes.
 However, this proved to be cumbersome, as the weight of the chest percussion hammer was insufficient to generate an adequate stimulus for a reflex.

 Starting in the late 19th century, several models of specific reflex hammers were created: